rwl/exip/trunk/include/README.txt

  * Applications using EXIP should include these headers for the library
  * declarations.
 One more header - exipConfig.h is also needed.
  * It is dependent of the platform and is located in the build directory
- * for each target platform.
+ * for each target platform.<br/>
+ * All headers are collected in bin/headers when building the library
  *
  * @date Feb 15, 2011
  * @author Rumen Kyusakov